Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 ### Modifying the Interface Layout

 To modify the WebUI interface layout, edit the `webroot/index.html` file.
-This file contains the basic HTML structure of the WebUI.
+This file contains the basic HTML structure of WebUI.

 ```html
 <!DOCTYPE html>